 I am a Professor in the Counseling Psychology Program at the University of Southern Mississippi.
 I earned my Ph.D. from Marquette University and joined the Southern Miss faculty in 2005.

-At USM I am the Director of Undergraduate Studies and teach graduate courses in theories of counseling and psychotherapy, treatment of substance use, research methods and supervise the psychological services provided by advanced doctoral students.
+At USM I teach graduate courses in theories of counseling and psychotherapy, treatment of substance use, research methods and supervise the psychological services provided by advanced doctoral students.
 My undergraduate teaching includes courses in alcohol and drug abuse, health psychology, and workshop in counseling procedures.